The Far Side of the Dollar

 The Far Side of the Dollar is the 12th detective novel by Ross Macdonald to feature his private eye, Lew Archer.
 A condensed version was published by Cosmopolitan in 1964; in 1965 the full version appeared in the US from Alfred A. Knopf and in the UK from Collins Publishers.

 Macdonald's dedication of the book "To Alfred" acknowledges his regular American publisher.
 The novel received the 1965 Gold Dagger Award in the UK and was nominated in the US for the 1966 Edgar Awards.
-But, though stylistically excellent, later critics have found its characterisation unsatisfactory.

 Plot

 Lew Archer is called to a facility for disturbed youngsters from rich families to locate Tom Hillman, who has escaped after barely a week.
 While Archer is there, Tom's father, successful businessman Ralph Hillman, arrives in a rage and is refunded his fee.
 Archer then drives Hillman back to his home south of Los Angeles and learns on the way that Hillman has received a ransom demand for Tom.

 Once home, it is plain that tensions in the Hillman family will make finding what has happened to Tom difficult as both parents are wary about discussing the events that led to their son's committal.
 Hillman is a self-made man who rose to command in the navy during World War 2 and had only married his frigid wife Elaine for the sake of her money.
 He seems to relate more closely now to another young man, Dick Leandro, whom he takes along to help crew his yacht.
 Only Tom's girlfriend, Stella Carson, who lives next door, is prepared to provide any background to help bring him back.

 Archer follows a lead to the bar where Tom used to play jazz piano, and then to the leader of the combo that played there.
 From him Archer learns that as well as Stella, Tom has been seen around with an older blonde and Archer suspects that she may have been used as bait by the kidnap gang.
 When he locates the woman, however, Archer discovers her apparently beaten to death in a motel and is himself shot at and clubbed by her husband when he tries to catch him.
 Meanwhile Hillman has paid the ransom but still has not heard from Tom.

 From Lieutenant Bastian, who is assigned to the murder case, Archer learns that the husband has escaped in a car with Idaho license plates.
 From a Hollywood contact, Archer learns that the dead woman was once a 1945 starlet called Carol Brown who came from Idaho and had married a sailor.
 Her publicity photo had been taken by Harold Harley, then based at the Barcelona Hotel.
 The hotel is now shut down, but Archer eventually locates Harold in Long Beach.
 He too is from Idaho, but it is Harold's domineering brother Mike who was Carol's husband.